csc-training/summerschool/hybrid/docs/06-tasks.md

     - Code to execute
     - Data environment
     - Internal control variables
-- Tasks are added to a task queue, and executed then by single thread
+- Tasks are added to a task queue, and executed then by a single thread
     - Can be same or different thread that created the task
     - OpenMP runtime takes care of distributing tasks to threads